buchheimt/simple-golf-scores/README.md

 ## Getting Started

-Setup is easy, to run the app locally all that is required is running `yarn` followed by `yarn start`.
+Setup is easy, to run the app locally just run `yarn` followed by `yarn start`.
 It's as easy as that!

 ## Deployment